-This easy grouper recipe is pan seared and served with a yellow tomato, lime juice, and basil "salsa".
-Pan seared grouper with tomatoes tastes like summer.
+This easy pan seared grouper is served with a tomato, lime juice, and basil salsa.
+Pan seared grouper with tomatoes is fast and simple and tastes like summer.

-The grouper pan fries in minutes.
-Serve pan fried grouper and tomato salsa over a salad and dinner is done.
+The grouper sears in minutes.
+Serve pan seared grouper and tomato salsa over a salad and dinner is done.

-The tomato basil salsa will work for any white fish and also for a grilled or baked chicken dish.
+The tomato basil salsa will work for any white fish.
 Different examples of white fish include: tilapia, halibut, cod, flounder, sea bass, and snapper.

 Butter burns easy, watch it carefully.
-Add oil to bring up the smoking point if the grouper starts to burn.
+Remove from heat and add oil to bring up the smoking point if the grouper starts to burn.

-When "panicked", remove the pan from heat to buy you some time or toss in an ice cube to cool the pan down
+If "panicked", remove the pan from heat to buy you some time and/or toss in an ice cube to cool the pan down.

 Grouper and other white fish are easiest to cook in a non-stick pan.